sonus

 How to build

-Grab the source inside your Documents/Max 8/Packages folder with git clone https://github.com/valeriorlandini/sonus.git --recursive
+Grab the source inside your Documents/Max 9/Packages (or Max 8, according to your Max/MSP version) folder with git clone https://github.com/valeriorlandini/sonus.git --recursive

 cd sonus and then mkdir build to create a folder with your various build files.